4. Motion in 2D and 3D#

 import matplotlib.pyplot as plt

-r = 0.175
+r = 0.175 # radius in m

-v = 5.0e6
+v = 5.0e6 # speed in m/s

-t = 2.0e-7
+t = 2.0e-7 # time in s

-# Angular frequency
+# Angular frequency and position components.

-omega = v / r
+omega = v/r

-# Minimal trajectory sketch
+# Minimal trajectory sketch.

 theta = np.linspace(0, 2*np.pi, 400)

-xc = r * np.cos(theta)
+xc = r*np.cos(theta)

-yc = r * np.sin(theta)
+yc = r*np.sin(theta)

-fig = plt.figure(figsize=(5,5), dpi=100)
+fig = plt.figure(figsize=(5, 5), dpi=100)

 ax = fig.add_subplot(111)

-ax.plot(xc, yc, 'k--', lw=1, label="Trajectory")
+ax.plot(xc, yc, 'k--', lw=1, label="trajectory")

-ax.plot(x, y, 'ro', label="Position at 200 ns")
+ax.plot(x, y, 'ro', label="position at 200 ns")

-ax.plot(r, 0, 'bo', label="Initial position")
+ax.plot(r, 0, 'bo', label="initial position")

 ax.set_aspect('equal')